The Israel Lobby and U.S. Foreign Policy: Scholarly reaction to the criticism

 Harvard's Kennedy School removed its logo from the version of the Walt and Mearsheimer paper published on its website, and more strongly worded its disclaimer by making it more prominent, while insisting the paper reflected only the views of its authors.
-Harvard Kennedy School said in a statement: "The only purpose of that removal was to end public confusion; it was not intended, contrary to some interpretations, to send any signal that the school was also 'distancing' itself from one of its senior professors" and stated that they are committed to academic freedom, and do not take a position on faculty conclusions and research.
-However, in their 79-page rebuttal to the original papers criticisms, former Harvard dean Walt ensures that it was his decision - not Harvard's - to remove the Harvard logo from the on-line Kennedy school version of the original."
+Harvard Kennedy School said in a statement: "The only purpose of that removal was to end public confusion; it was not intended, contrary to some interpretations, to send any signal that the school was also 'distancing' itself from one of its senior professors", and stated that they are committed to academic freedom and do not take a position on faculty conclusions and research.
+In their 79-page rebuttal to criticism of the original paper, former Harvard dean Walt says that it was his decision – not Harvard's – to remove the logo from the online Kennedy School version.

 Mark Mazower, a professor of history at Columbia University, wrote that it is not possible to openly debate the topic of the article: "What is striking is less the substance of their argument than the outraged reaction: to all intents and purposes, discussing the US-Israel special relationship still remains taboo in the U.S. media mainstream. [...]
 Whatever one thinks of the merits of the piece itself, it would seem all but impossible to have a sensible public discussion in the U.S. today about the country's relationship with Israel."

 Criticism of the paper was itself called "moral blackmail" and "bullying" by an opinion piece in the Financial Times: "Moral blackmail—the fear that any criticism of Israeli policy and U.S. support for it will lead to charges of anti-Semitism—is a powerful disincentive to publish dissenting views ...
 Bullying Americans into a consensus on Israeli policy is bad for Israel and makes it impossible for America to articulate its own national interest."
 The editorial praised the paper, remarking that "They argue powerfully that extraordinarily effective lobbying in Washington has led to a political consensus that American and Israeli interests are inseparable and identical."